MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-security.md

 ### Storage of user authorization information

 For us to have continual access to the user’s service, we need to store authorization credentials.
-In the case of OAuth or OAuth-like services such as Box, we store an authorization token which grants us access.
+For OAuth or OAuth-like services such as Box, we store an authorization token which grants us access.

-In the case of a direct password or key, such as Amazon S3, we need to store direct authorization credentials.
+If there is a direct password or key, such as Amazon S3, we need to store direct authorization credentials.

-These credentials are the key to accessing the customer’s files, and we take special care to secure these properly.
-All tokens and passwords are encrypted using AES-256, wrapped with both global and user specific encryption keys.
+These credentials are the key to accessing the customer’s files, and we take special care to secure credentials properly.
+All tokens and passwords are encrypted using AES-256, wrapped with both global and user-specific encryption keys.
 This data is then stored in our internal database servers with no outside access.

 ### Security of infrastructure

-It is important that our infrastructure is secured from external attacks.
+Our infrastructure is secured from external attacks.
 The following classes of servers have carefully implemented security policies.

 ##### Runners